citrus77/shopify-summer2022/README.md

 # Shopify Frontend Challenge
 # Fun with GPT-3

-To run this locally you must have Node installed.
+To run this locally you must have Node.js installed.
 Clone this repository and from the project directory run "npm install".

 Create a .env file in the root directory and create an environment variable named "REACT_APP_OPENAI_KEY"